TimSoethout/TimSoethout.github.io/_posts/2014-03-17-Using-Cntlm-to-bypass-your-corporate-proxy.md

 # Choose your custom port here
 Listen          3128
 ```

+There is not need to put your password in the config file, since you can generate an authentication token using: `/usr/sbin/cntlm -v -c cntlm.conf -M "http://www.google.com"`.
+The `-M` flag generates this for you and then you can copy the resulting Auth and PassNTLMv2 into your config.
+You do need to have already set the parent proxy.

 When you want the proxy to run use: `/usr/sbin/cntlm -v -c cntlm.conf` or when using the startup daemon active your settings with `sudo serice cntlm restart`.